What is agentic AI in 2026, and why it is different from prompting.

 The practice of keeping autonomous agents reliable once deployed: evaluating outputs, sampling decisions, setting trust thresholds, and keeping audit trails your compliance team will accept.
 ST1512 requires apprentices to maintain the agents they build, not just ship them.

+Yes.
 Through the apprenticeship levy at the £18,000 funding band, so levy-payers pay nothing extra.
 Non-levy SMEs are typically 95% co-funded.
 Workshops are self-funded but can often be structured into cohort spend.
 Check your levy position.

-Where do leaders fit in?
+Where do leaders fit into agentic AI?

 Practitioners build the agents; leaders decide where agents are allowed to act.
 Our AI Leadership Units (AU0009 to AU0011) cover strategy, policy and delivery for the managers governing agentic AI, and the AI & ML Fellowship (L6) is the senior route.